-Gentamicin Sulfate, EP is an aminoglycoside antibiotic complex discovered in 1963 derived from fermentation of Micromonospora purpurea or M. echinospora.
-Gentamicin is composed of different components including Gentamicin C complex (gentamicin C1, gentamicin C1a, and gentamicin C2) which makes up 80% of the compound and has the highest antibacterial activity, along with Gentamicin A, B, X, and a few others which make up the remaining 20% of Gentamicin and have lower antibiotic activity.
-Gentamicin Sulfate is suitable for use in cell culture to prevent and control bacterial contamination and the compound is soluble in water (50 mg/ml).
+Gentamicin Sulfate, EP is an aminoglycoside antibiotic complex discovered in 1963 derived from fermentation of Micromonospora purpurea or Micromonospora echinospora.
+Gentamicin is composed of different components including Gentamicin C complex (Gentamicin C1, Gentamicin C1a, and Gentamicin C2) which makes up 80% of the compound and has the highest antibacterial activity, along with Gentamicin A, B, X, and a few others which make up the remaining 20% of Gentamicin and have lower antibiotic activity.
+Gentamicin Sulfate is suitable for use in cell culture to prevent and control bacterial contamination.
+The Centers for Disease Control (CDC) Standard Operating Procedure (SOP) DSR-052-04 includes the addition of Gentamicin Sulfate to viral transport media for SARS-CoV2 samples.

 Gentamicin Sulfate, EP conforms to European Pharmacopoeia specifications.